dario-vega/demo-simple-nosql-cluster/README.md

 The Oracle NoSQL Database server is compatible with Java SE 8 (64-bit), and the client is compatible with Java SE 8.
 Both the client and the server require at least Java SE 8, and should work with more recent Java SE versions

-I've tested with multiple Oracle JDK versions and it is working with all version as documented.
+I've tested with multiple Oracle JDK versions and it is working with all versions as documented.

 ```
 sudo yum install java